GraphCliff: Short-Long Range Gating for Modeling Critical Activity Changes Caused by Subtle Molecular Differences: Abstract

 \section{Abstract}

-Quantitative structure–activity relationship assumes a smooth relationship between molecular structure and biological activity.
-However, activity cliffs defined as pairs of structurally similar compounds with large potency differences break this continuity.
-Recent benchmarks targeting activity cliffs have revealed that classical machine learning models with extended connectivity fingerprints outperform graph neural networks.
-Our analysis shows that graph embeddings fail to adequately separate structurally similar molecules in the embedding space, making it difficult to distinguish between structurally similar but functionally different molecules.
-Despite this limitation, molecular graph structures are inherently expressive and attractive, as they preserve molecular topology.
-To preserve the structural representation of molecules as graphs, we propose a new model, GraphCliff, which integrates short- and long-range information through a gating mechanism.
-Experimental results demonstrate that GraphCliff consistently improves performance on both non-cliff and cliff compounds.
-Furthermore, layer-wise node embedding analyses reveal reduced over-smoothing and enhanced discriminative power relative to strong baseline graph models.
+The quantitative structure–activity relationship assumes a smooth mapping between molecular structure and biological activity.
+However, activity cliffs, defined as pairs of structurally similar compounds with large potency differences, break this continuity.
+Recent activity cliff benchmarks show that machine learning models with extended connectivity fingerprints outperform graph neural networks.
+Our analysis shows that the embedding distances of conventional graph neural networks fail to reflect the activity differences, collapsing structurally similar yet functionally divergent molecules into nearly indistinguishable representations.
+To recover sensitivity to such local changes while preserving global molecular context, we propose GraphCliff, which integrates short- and long-range information at the node level through a locally conditioned gating mechanism.
+Experimental results demonstrate that GraphCliff consistently improves performance on both non-cliff and cliff compounds, with layer-wise embedding analyses attributing these gains to sharper discrimination of structurally similar molecules relative to strong baseline graph models.